Helpful Services:

 A divorce may be granted based on the following grounds:

 West Virginia is an equitable distribution state.
-In the absence of a valid settlement agreement, the court shall presume that all marital property is divided equally between the parties.
+Without a valid settlement agreement, the court shall presume that all marital property is divided equally between the parties.

 The court, however, may alter this distribution after consideration of these and other factors: